 Many trauma-informed interventions emphasize somatic awareness, embodiment, and mindfulness.
 While these approaches can be profoundly helpful for some, they are not universally regulating, particularly for autistic individuals.

-For people whose bodies are already experienced as loud, unpredictable, or overwhelming, increasing interoceptive awareness can intensify distress rather than reduce it.
 Being asked to notice sensations, stay present, or drop into the body may inadvertently increase dysregulation.
-Similarly, mindfulness practices that emphasize open awareness may flood systems that already struggle with sensory filtering.
+Mindfulness practices that emphasize open awareness may flood systems that already struggle with sensory filtering.

 Presence is not synonymous with safety.
 For some nervous systems, distance is what made survival possible.